muhammadmueenarif/Master-Tailwind-CSS-from-A-to-Z/readme.txt

 Lec 14.
 Border Radius in Tailwind CSS. border-4 will set boreder length. border-yellow-400 is color. border-double will give double line border.

+Lec 15.
+Divider in Tailwind CSS.
+If we have multiple boxes in one box so we can divide them using this. divide-x-2 will divide in x axis and similarly divide-y will divide in y-axis. if we want to give color between divide we can give it as divide-green-500. we can also use divide dotted divide dashed and other like this.